How to Apply as a Visiting Student

 Current CUNY students wishing to take class will register for classes via the e-permit process

 Visiting students currently enrolled at a Non CUNY school are required to complete the Queensborough College Visiting student application which includes a Certification for Students Enrolled in Other Institutions of Higher Education from a student's home school.
 To ensure that your application will be processed in a timely manner, please complete all sections and submit by the Application deadlines.
 Applications will not be processed after the deadline.
-For summer 2018, a onetime non-refundable application fee of $65.00 (USD) will be added to the bill at the time of registration.
-Effective fall 2018, a onetime non-refundable processing fee of $65.00 (USD) is required at the point of application.
+A non-refundable processing fee of $65 is required to process this application.

 Visiting students can apply for all semesters (fall, winter, spring, summer) and students are encouraged to apply early, as classes tend to fill up quickly.
 Enrollment in certain "high-demand" lab science courses (Anatomy and Physiology, Micro-Biology for example) may be limited to Queensborough degree seeking students only.
 Non-degree students are not eligible for financial aid and will be billed at the higher tuition rate.

 To be eligible for New York City tuition rates, students must be residents of New York State for the past year, and must have lived in New York City as the principal place of residence for six consecutive months immediately preceding the first day of classes for the semester you want to attend.
 In addition students must be US citizens, permanent residents, or possess an eligible non-immigrant status.
 The information provided will be used to determine if a student qualifies for the New York City tuition rate.

 To view available classes visit the CUNYfirst online class schedule site